JoniBach/data-vis/src/lib/chart/lifecycle.md

     ├── bubbles.js                // Functions for rendering bubbles
     ├── axesAndGrid.js            // Functions for creating axes and grid lines ├── tooltips.js               // Functions for tooltip creation and management
     └── utils.js                  // Helper functions used across different draw
     index                         // Main entry point for chart creation
 ```

 ### **Lifecycle Phases Explained with File Structure**
-Each of the 9 phases of the chart lifecycle has a dedicated file or set of files to maintain separation of concerns and to allow for reusability and easy maintenance.
+Each of the 8 phases of the chart lifecycle has a dedicated file or set of files to maintain separation of concerns and to allow for reusability and easy maintenance.
 Below, we describe how the project folder structure supports each lifecycle phase.

 ## **1. Preparation Phase** (`lifecycle/preparation.js`)
 - **Purpose**: The Preparation Phase ensures that all input data is accurate, well-formatted, and ready to be used in the subsequent steps of the chart lifecycle.
-It involves validating data structures, identifying errors early, and ensuring data consistency.
-This phase helps prevent runtime errors and makes the rest of the chart creation process smoother and more reliable.
+This involves validating data structures, ensuring that the data series meet requirements, and converting input values to appropriate formats.
-- **Outcome**: Validated data is ready for use, or errors are identified and logged.
+- **Outcome**: Validated and formatted data is ready for use, with errors identified and logged if present.

 ## **2. Domain Calculation Phase** (`lifecycle/domain.js`)
 - **Purpose**: The Domain Calculation Phase is focused on defining the range of data that the chart needs to represent.
-This phase determines the data boundaries (e.g., x-axis, y-axis, angle, radius) to ensure that scaling is consistent across different datasets and charts.
-Proper domain calculation is crucial for creating accurate visual representations that effectively convey information.
+It includes calculating merged domains for multiple series (x-axis and y-axis) and extracting unique values for proper scaling across various datasets.
-- **Outcome**: Provides the necessary data domains for consistent chart scaling.
+- **Outcome**: Consistent data domains for accurate chart scaling, with merged domains calculated for multiple data series when necessary.

 ## **3. Initialization Phase** (`lifecycle/initialization.js`)
-- **Purpose**: The Initialization Phase involves setting up the chart environment, including creating the SVG container and defining the scales.
-This stage ensures that the necessary drawing space and fundamental visual parameters are in place.
-A well-initialized environment sets the foundation for an organized and visually appealing chart.
+- **Purpose**: The Initialization Phase sets up the chart environment, which involves creating an initial SVG container within the specified container, appending the necessary `<g>` groups, and initializing the scales (x and y).
+This sets up the foundation for drawing the chart elements.
-- **Outcome**: Ready-to-use SVG container and scales.
+- **Outcome**: Ready-to-use SVG container, chart group, and initialized scales based on the computed domains.

-## **4. Drawing Essentials Phase** (`lifecycle/drawingEssentials.js`)
-- **Purpose**: In the Drawing Essentials Phase, core visual elements are created, such as chart groups and axis alignment.
-This phase ensures that the chart has a proper structural framework, allowing for consistent placement of elements like axes, labels, and data points.
-Properly setting up these basics ensures that later additions, such as data visualization and features, are accurately positioned.
-- **Outcome**: Basic visual elements are in place, ready for feature enrichment.

-## **5. Data Binding & Chart Rendering Phase** (`lifecycle/dataBinding.js`)
+## **4. Data Binding & Chart Rendering Phase** (`lifecycle/dataBinding.js`)
-- **Purpose**: The Data Binding & Chart Rendering Phase is where the actual data is tied to visual elements.
-This phase ensures that the data is accurately represented in the visual elements, such as bars, lines, or scatter plots.
-Rendering data properly is at the core of creating meaningful and informative charts, enabling users to quickly grasp the presented information.
+- **Purpose**: The Data Binding & Chart Rendering Phase handles binding the prepared data to the chart elements and rendering them.
+It creates SVG elements such as bars, points, and lines, and applies the necessary scales to ensure proper positioning and scaling.
-- **Outcome**: The chart is rendered with the main data visuals, such as lines or bars.
+- **Outcome**: The main data visuals are rendered within the chart, such as bars, lines, and scatter points.

-## **6. Feature Enrichment Phase** (`lifecycle/features.js`)
+## **5. Feature Enrichment Phase** (`lifecycle/features.js`)
-- **Purpose**: The Feature Enrichment Phase adds supplementary elements to the chart, such as axes, labels, tooltips, grids, and legends.
-These features enhance the user’s understanding and experience by providing context, supporting data interpretation, and making the chart more interactive and informative.
-This phase turns a basic chart into a rich, user-friendly visualization.
+- **Purpose**: The Feature Enrichment Phase adds supplementary chart features, such as grids, axes, labels, areas, and bubbles.
+It uses a registry of rendering functions to enrich the chart, enhancing the user's understanding and adding context to the visual representation.
-- **Outcome**: Enhanced and feature-rich chart ready for user interaction.
+- **Outcome**: Additional chart features, including grids, labels, axes, and other data representations, are rendered, making the chart more informative and complete.

-## **7. Interactivity Phase** (`lifecycle/interactivity.js`)
+## **6. Interactivity Phase** (`lifecycle/interactivity.js`)
-- **Purpose**: The Interactivity Phase focuses on adding interactive capabilities to the chart, such as tooltips, zooming, and panning.
-Interactivity makes charts more engaging and allows users to explore data in greater depth, uncovering patterns and details that may not be immediately apparent.
-This phase transforms a static chart into an exploratory tool.
+- **Purpose**: The Interactivity Phase adds interactive features to the chart, such as tooltips, and manages the event handlers for tooltips and other responses to user interactions.
+This includes mouseover events that reveal detailed data and enable user exploration.
-- **Outcome**: The chart is interactive, allowing users to explore the data.
+- **Outcome**: The chart becomes interactive, allowing users to engage with and explore the data more deeply.

-## **8. Unified Chart Creation Phase** (`lifecycle/unifiedChart.js`)
+## **7. Unified Chart Creation Phase** (`lifecycle/unifiedChart.js`)
-- **Purpose**: The Unified Chart Creation Phase brings together all previous phases to create a complete and cohesive chart.
-This phase coordinates data preparation, rendering, feature enrichment, and interactivity to ensure that the chart is fully functional, visually appealing, and ready for end-user interaction.
-It ensures all components work seamlessly together.
+- **Purpose**: The Unified Chart Creation Phase coordinates all the previous phases to generate a complete chart.
+It manages domain calculations, rendering, and interactivity, ensuring a cohesive end-to-end process that results in a fully functional, user-friendly chart.
-- **Outcome**: A fully validated, initialized, rendered, and interactive chart based on input data and configurations.
+- **Outcome**: A fully validated, rendered, and interactive chart based on the input data, configuration, and features.

-## **9. Multi-Series Chart Creation (Optional Phase)** (`lifecycle/multiSeries.js`)
+## **8. Multi-Series Chart Creation Phase** (`lifecycle/multiSeries.js`)
-- **Purpose**: The Multi-Series Chart Creation Phase is dedicated to handling multiple datasets within a single chart, enabling comparative analysis.
-This phase allows for the creation of multi-series visualizations, such as grouped bar charts or multiple line graphs, helping users compare different datasets effectively and derive insights from their relationships.
+- **Purpose**: The Multi-Series Chart Creation Phase handles rendering multiple datasets within a single chart, either merged into one visualization or separated based on user preferences.
+It provides comparative analysis capabilities by handling synchronization across multiple data series.
-- **Outcome**: Multiple data series are rendered on a single chart, allowing for comparative analysis.
+- **Outcome**: A multi-series chart allowing for easy comparison of different datasets, supporting both merged and separate visualizations.

 ### **Drawing Functions in `/chart/draw`**
 The `draw` folder contains functions specifically responsible for rendering different visual components of the chart, further breaking down the rendering logic into modular pieces.

-- **`bars.js`**: Contains functions for rendering different types of bars, such as grouped, stacked, overlapped, and error bars.
+- **`bars.js`**: Contains functions for rendering different types of bars, such as grouped, stacked, and error bars.
 - **`linesAndAreas.js`**: Contains functions for rendering line and area charts.
 - **`points.js`**: Handles rendering individual points in scatter plots or similar charts.
 - **`bubbles.js`**: Handles rendering bubble charts, which involve variable radii.